Ulmus aff. 'Plotii': Pests and diseases

 The trees are susceptible to Dutch elm disease, but as they produce abundant root-suckers immature specimens probably survive in their areas of origin.

 Cultivation

-A few Plot-like field elms have entered cultivation (see Accessions below).
+A few Plot-like field elms have entered cultivation (see 'Accessions' below).

-Two trees formerly labelled U. minor subsp. minor × U. minor var. lockii, and referred to in Coleman (2000) as 'pseudo-Plotii', that stand (2016) in the Royal Botanic Garden, Edinburgh, have been re-classified on the RBGE database as U. minor 'Umbraculifera Gracilis'.
+Two trees formerly labelled U. minor subsp. minor × U. minor var. lockii, and referred to in Coleman (2000) as 'pseudo-Plotii', that stand (2025) in the Royal Botanic Garden, Edinburgh, have been identified on the RBGE database as U. minor 'Umbraculifera Gracilis'.
 An elm cultivar of the same clone and similar age, also formerly known as U. aff.
 'Plotii', stands on Whitehouse Loan, Bruntsfield Links, Edinburgh.

 Hybrids

 This group of elms is likely to hybridize in the wild both with wych elm and with U. minor.